top of page

 • What do you find most rewarding about being a Mentor for emerging natural resources professionals?

-While it is rewarding to see the excitement and astonishment on new corpsmembers’ faces when taking them into seldom trodden work sites, the most fulfilling aspect of being a mentor is exposing enthusiastic, budding professionals to the cultural significance and community impact of natural resource management.
+While it is rewarding to see the excitement and astonishment on new Corpsmembers’ faces when taking them into seldom-trodden work sites, the most fulfilling aspect of being a Mentor is exposing enthusiastic, budding professionals to the cultural significance and community impact of natural resource management.
 It is also gratifying to share my knowledge and experience with someone building their career path.

 • Share a significant impact that WSP Corpsmembers have had on your organization?